Millbrae station: Modern station

 On February 11, 2019, SFO–Millbrae line service resumed on weekdays and Sundays.
 The station continues to be served by the Richmond line on weekdays, with the Antioch line (formerly the Pittsburg/Bay Point line) serving both SFIA and Millbrae on weeknights and Saturdays.
 On February 10, 2020, the SFO–Millbrae line began running during all operating hours, with the Antioch line operating only to SFIA.
 SFO–Millbrae service ended on August 2, 2021; it was replaced by an extension of the Richmond line to SFIA weekdays and Saturdays, and an extension of the Antioch line to Millbrae evenings and Sundays.

-Richmond service began operating on Sundays effective February 14, 2022, with Antioch serving Millbrae only during evenings.
+Richmond (Red Line) service began operating on Sundays effective February 14, 2022, with Antioch (Yellow Line) trains serving Millbrae only during evenings.
+On September 11, 2023, the Red Line began running between Millbrae and Richmond via SFO, with Millbrae serving as a terminal at all operating hours.
+On January 13, 2025, a shuttle train began operating between SFO and Millbrae between 9 pm and midnight due to the installation of Communications Based Train Control equipment near Millbrae.
+It is signed as part of the Yellow Line.

 Caltrain no longer needed the historic station building after operations moved to the modern station.
 The Millbrae Historical Society negotiated with Caltrain to use the building as a museum in exchange for maintaining it.
 The Millbrae Train Museum opened in October 2004.
 In 2006, Pullman car Civic Center, built in 1941 for the City of San Francisco, was moved adjacent to the station and opened as an exhibit.
 The Society plans to acquire a locomotive and construct a section of track to run excursion service.

 As built, Millbrae station had four large surface parking lots and a busway on the east side of the tracks.
 Construction of a mixed-use transit-oriented development project, Gateway at Millbrae Station, began replacing the surface lots in 2020.
 The first lot closed on January 25, the second on February 22, and the remaining two on March 23.
 The busway closed on May 18, 2020, with bus and shuttle stops relocated.
-The east surface entrance and elevator were temporarily closed on February 1, 2022, with access to the garage maintained directly from the station concourse.
+The east surface entrance and elevator were temporarily closed from February 1 to June 6, 2022, with access to the garage maintained directly from the station concourse.
+The development was completed in 2023.
+It included 400 residential units, a 164-room hotel, and 150000 sqft of office space.